AvaloniaUI/Live.Avalonia/README.md

 window.Show();
 ```

 5. Done!
-Make some changes in what the `CreateReloadableControl`, press `Ctrl+S` and the app will hot-reload.
+Make some changes in what the `CreateReloadableControl` returns, press `Ctrl+S` and the app will hot-reload.
 6. If you experience any issues, clone this repository and play with the `Avalonia.HotReload.Sample` project.

 > **Important Note**: By default, `dotnet watch` tracks changes in `.cs` files only.
 In order to have hot-reload working with `.xaml` files, add the `<Watch Include="**\*.xaml" />` directive to your `.csproj` file.
 See the [project file](https://github.com/worldbeater/Avalonia.HotReload/blob/master/Avalonia.HotReload.Sample/Avalonia.HotReload.Sample.csproj) in the demo project for more context.